cricri-pingouin/Lines95/README.md

 # Lines95
 Line up 5 balls (or more) to remove them, and try achieving the highest score before you cannot move.

 The original source code for this game was created by Anatoly Podgoretsky.
-Since he shared it "as is with no liability" (see original licence below), I share it here under a MIT license.
+Since he shared it "as is with no liability" (see original licence at the bottom of this README), I share it here under a MIT license.
 I stripped down the source code to purely the game part.
 Compiles in Turbo Delphi.

 Original source: